-We have a supplemental executive retirement plan that provides designated executives with certain supplemental benefits upon retirement to induce them to remain with our company.
-Of our NEOs, only our CEO is a participant under the plan, and the Compensation Committee does not currently intend to designate any of our other NEOs as a participant in the plan.
+We have supplemental executive retirement plan that provides designated executives with certain supplemental benefits upon retirement to induce them to remain with our company.
+Of our NEOs, only our CEO is a participant under plan, the and the Compensation Committee does not currently intend to designate any of our other NEOs as a participant in the plan.